-This item appears only when you enable the Chassis Q-Fan Control feature and allows you to set the appropriate performance level of the chassis fan.
+This item allows you to set the appropriate performance level of the chassis fan.

 [Standard] Sets to [Standard] to make the chassis fan automatically adjust depending on the chassis temperature.

 [Silent] Sets to [Silent] to minimize the fan speed for quiet chassis fan operation.